nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Counting down to a task : `count`

-Displays the number of days left to a task's date if it exists so that you can know how much time left to work on the task.
+Displays the number of days left to a task's date if it exists so that you know how much time you have left to work on the task.

 Format: `count INDEX`